GitFiend/gitfiend-shell/README.md

 - `npm run dist -- linux arm deb`

 ## Trouble
-Use `git submodule update --init --recursive` to clone the missing repos if you didn't clone with `--recursive`
+Use `git submodule update --init --recursive` from the top level repo to clone the missing repos if you didn't clone with `--recursive`